-SOME TIPS FROM DR B
+Some TIPS FROM DR B

-- Recognize that most students find economics to be challenging and time consuming. - Budget smaller chunks of time spread over the week complete any work that module. - Make sure you pencil in due dates or sync Canvas calendar to your main calendar for reminders. - Create virtual study groups : Zoom and Google Hangouts are great resources. - Show up for office hours. - Do not wait until the end of the semester when it is difficult, if not impossible, to correct any difficulties or makeup any missing work.
-I look forward in helping you succeed.
+- Recognize that most students find economics to be challenging and time consuming. - Budget smaller chunks of time spread over the week complete any work that module. - Make sure you pencil in due dates or sync Canvas calendar to your main calendar for reminders. - Create virtual study groups : Zoom and Google Hangouts are great resources. - Show up for office hours. - In Email: always remind me of what course you are taking! - Do not wait until the end of the semester when it is difficult, if not impossible, to correct any difficulties or makeup any missing work.